 There are a number of programs that let you access this data and track it over time.
 Here are three of the top tools available, and the best part is, they're all free.

 1. Google Analytics

 Use Google Analytics to get an in-depth analysis of your website's statistics, including top keywords, largest traffic sources, most popular pages, and visitor locations.
 Google Analytics helps you set goals and can also help you measure progress over time.

-Google Analytics integrates with Google’s other web tools, including Google Apps, and can be accessed through a single console.
+Google Analytics integrates with Google's other web tools, including Google Apps, and can be accessed through a single console.
 The program is easy to install on your site and has a short learning curve and you should be up and running with basic functionality within minutes.
-As a comprehensive solution, Analytics is hard to beat.
+As a comprehensive solution, GA is hard to beat.

 Alexa compares your traffic to other sites and gives it a ranking between one and several million.
 The lower the number your site receives, the more popular it is.
 You can use this number to help you set benchmarks for growth over time.
 By analyzing the links and keyword patterns of competitor sites, you can also develop a strategy to improve your site's performance through link building, content generation, advertising, and other marketing efforts.

 GoingUp! is a tool geared toward eCommerce and online retailers.
 If your business is one of these, and relies on large volumes of traffic for sales and leads, this is a valuable tool.
 It monitors your sales and tracks conversion rates, showing you the percentage of site visitors that purchase from your site.
 This tool also provides details on where visitors are coming from, as well as geographical data about viewers, which is information you can use to help target your advertising and on-site copy.

 GoingUp! shows the trends on your site, so you can track site growth, as well as how many visitors come to your site each day.
 Daily visitor tracking can help you see short term growth of your site, which you can use to help establish ideas for advertising, inventory, and seasonal promotions.